FullHuman/purgecss/CONTRIBUTING.md

 Purgecss use [SemVer](http://semver.org/) for versioning.

+## Documentation

+The content of the documentation is in the [purgecss-docs](https://github.com/FullHuman/purgecss-docs) repository.

 ## Sending a Pull Request

 **Before submitting a pull request,** please make sure the following is done: